etix/mirrorbits/README.md

-ConcurrentSync | Maximum number of server sync (rsync/ftp) do to simultaneously ScanInterval | Interval between rsync/ftp synchronizations (in minutes) CheckInterval | Interval between mirrors health's checks (in minutes) Hashes | List of file hashes to computes (SHA1, SHA256, MD5) DisallowRedirects | Disable any mirror trying to do an HTTP redirect WeightDistributionRange | Multiplier of the distance to the first mirror to find other possible mirrors in order to distribute the load
+ConcurrentSync | Maximum number of server sync (rsync/ftp) do to simultaneously ScanInterval | Interval between rsync/ftp synchronizations (in minutes) CheckInterval | Interval between mirrors health's checks (in minutes) RepositoryScanInterval | Interval between scans of the local repository (in minutes, 0 to disable) Hashes | List of file hashes to computes (SHA1, SHA256, MD5) DisallowRedirects | Disable any mirror trying to do an HTTP redirect WeightDistributionRange | Multiplier of the distance to the first mirror to find other possible mirrors in order to distribute the load